joshuk/joshee-jekyll/_work/josh.ee.md

 Though after a bit of research I realised that I'd not only have to set up a back end for these libraries to query, but _then_ actually write an API handler to get the information and display it.
 This sounded like entirely too much work.

 Not only that, but I'd recently developed a strange obsession with making my sites as lightweight as possible.
-Importing a [20-40kb](https://gist.github.com/Restuta/cda69e50a853aa64912d) JS library (and subsequently forcing people to have JS turned on) for a site that had nearly no interaction or moving parts didn't really make sense in this regard.
+Importing a [20-40kb](https://gist.github.com/Restuta/cda69e50a853aa64912d) JS library (and subsequently forcing people to have JS turned on) for a site that had nearly no interaction or moving parts didn't really make sense for this.
 Maybe next time.

-I finally landed on using a static site generator, since it didn't require me to set up a back end and spat out regular HTML files (which meant I could also host it for free 🤑).
-I forget how exactly I stumbled on static site generators, most likely through a post/comment on the [webdev subreddit]().
+I finally landed on using a static site generator, since it didn't require me to set up a back end and spat out plain ol' HTML files (which meant I could also host it for free 🤑).
+I forget how exactly I stumbled on static site generators, most likely through a post/comment on the [webdev subreddit](https://old.reddit.com/r/webdev/).
 I also don't remember why I chose to use [Jekyll](https://jekyllrb.com/) over others, not that it really matters in this case.

+_(Note to self: maybe don't wait a year before writing about what you made next time)_

 <h4>Actually building it</h4>

-Instead, I chose to go in the complete opposite direction and use no Javascript and CSS libraries (which, to be fair, wasn't a huge undertaking due to how I planned for the site to look).

-Another decision I made was to completely throw out compatibility with older browsers, namely Internet Explorer.

-This meant that I could use features such as CSS Variables without needing to use preprocessors or polyfills.
-This not only made fiddling with the colours of the site a thousand times easier, but made adding a dark mode option for the site a piece of cake.
+Since this site is so basic in terms of it's content, I could really focus in on trying to make the site as fast and lightweight as possible as well as supporting a few settings I perhaps wouldn't bother with normally.

+A few examples of this would be:

+* Lazy-loading all of the videos on the site, whilst also including a regular version in a &lt;noscript&gt; tag for users with JS turned off.
+* Using a media property when importing certain styles to only load animations for users on a device with a mouse cursor and _prefers-reduced-motion_ set to _no-preference_
+* Automatically switching the site to dark mode for users with _prefers-color-scheme_ set to _dark_ (I'll go into this a bit more in a sec)

+As well as this, thanks to some handy minification and compression, the initial load of the site's homepage doesn't go too far over 200kb.
+Meaning that regardless of whichever shack in the outer reaches of Mongolia you may find yourself in, you'll (hopefully) still be able to load the site.

+At the time of building this site I had been developing sites for the NHS for a few years.
+This meant I had plenty of experience with developing for everyone's pal Internet Explorer, since apparently it's the browser of choice for many in that organisation.

+I don't particularly like Internet Explorer, and so decided to employ some wishful thinking and essentially forget it existed when building this site.

+The main place that this came in handy was with implementing the aforementioned colour schemes into the site.
+Due to not having to worry about compatibility, I could use [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) for all of the colours on the site.
+This made implementing a dark mode a walk in the park.

 <figure><img src="/assets/img/light_dark_home.png" alt="An image showing the header of the homepage of Josh.ee, with the light theme on the left and the dark theme on the right."/><figcaption>Josh.ee in both light and dark mode</figcaption></figure>

+Speaking of which...

 <h3><span>dark mode</span></h3>

-As I'm sure you can glean from how I won't stop talking about it, I'm fairly happy with how the dark mode of the site works.

-Plus, since it's the only real bit of functionality on the site, I'd like to go through how it works a bit.

-To start off, I define the colour schemes in CSS using variables, which are as follows:
+Since it's pretty much the only moving part this site it'd probably be worth talking about how this works.

+Like I mentioned before, I start by defining a couple of CSS variables which will hold the site's colours.
+Namely they are:

-_--light-colour_, _--light-shadow_, _--main-colour_, _--dark-colour_, _--dark-shadow_ and a few others for social links.
+_--light-colour_, _--light-shadow_, _--main-colour_, _--dark-colour_, _--dark-shadow_ along with a few others for social links.

-These names were defined with the light scheme in mind, as that's what I built the website in first.
+These names were defined with the light scheme in mind, as that was the colour scheme I initially built the site in.
 This meant that _--light-colour_ would be _#FFFFFF_, _--light-shadow_ would be _#DADADA_ and so on.

-To add the dark mode colour scheme, I essentially just swap around all the variables but the main colour.
-So _--light-colour_ would switch from being the brightest colour, to the darkest etc.
+To switch the site to the dark scheme, I can then just swap around all the variables but the main colour.
+So _--light-colour_ would switch from being the lightest colour, to the darkest etc.

-This makes for some kinda funky reading if you look in Inspect Element, however works pretty well in practice.
+This makes for some kinda funky reading if you look at Inspect Element while in dark mode, however it works well enough that I don't really care.

 <figure><img src="/assets/img/inspect_element_colours.png" alt="An image showing the dark theme of the site in inspect element, with each variable being set to it's opposite colour."/><figcaption>Makes sense</figcaption></figure>

-Next up was switching between them.
+Next was actually allowing the user to switch between the modes.

 <h4>Without Javascript</h4>

-Originally I implemented this only using CSS.

-The body has the class _default_ applied to it, which is originally set to the light scheme.
-However, it switches to the dark theme if the media query _(prefers-color-scheme: dark)_ is met.
+When you load the site the &lt;body&gt; has the class _default_ applied to it.
+This class defines all the aforementioned variables as the light scheme at first, however this is overwritten with the dark scheme's colours if the _prefers-color-scheme_ media query is set to _dark_.

-This isn't the best as it means the user has to change the settings of their browser (or entire system) to switch colour schemes, which is a bit of a ball-ache.
-However, considering it takes up around 3 lines of CSS, it's not worth the time or effort to remove.
+This works pretty great in terms of it keeping the colour scheme that the user has set on their system, but makes it impossible (or at least a massive ball ache) to switch from one scheme to another.

 <h4>With Javascript</h4>

-Using Javascript allowed me to make a switch that would let the user choose which colour scheme they wanted to use, which is undoubtedly the better option.
+To try and fix this problem, I could make a quick little Javascript switch that would swap the current colour scheme and save it in the user's cookies.

-The general idea behind this switch is extremely simple:

-1. User presses the switch
-2. The site checks which colour scheme it's currently using
-3. The site switches to the opposite colour scheme
+The main issue I faced when it came to this was setting the correct colour scheme when the user loaded a new page.
-4. The site saves the colour scheme preference in the cookies

-In practice, however, getting that working properly can be difficult.

-The main issue I ran into is that due to the way the site is hosted, I don't have access to anything like PHP which I could use to set the correct class on the body before the page is loaded.

-This meant that I had to use Javascript, which if done improperly will cause a sudden flash on every page load.
-This is because the site would be rendered initially using the light scheme until the Javascript kicks in and switches it to the dark one.

-However, due to the way that browsers render pages, placing some inline JS directly after the opening body tag will cause this not to happen.
+Since the site has no back end, I couldn't just add the correct class to the body there and have it render to the user's browser fine.

+Similarly, trying to add this logic in an external &lt;script&gt; tag would mean the class would be added _after_ the page load, which could cause a pretty ugly flash in some circumstances.
+I don't want to cause any seizures, so I needed to find a fix for this.